The Fear of Losing a Loved One

 Here are some things I have learned from my own experience in therapy during my adult years to deal with this type of anxiety:

-"¢ Realize that death is a part of life.
+Realize that death is a part of life.
 We will lose many loved ones in our lifetime as this is inevitable.
-But if we focus so much upon potential loss we miss out on life itself.
+But by focusing so much on potential loss, we miss out on life itself.
 If you are constantly worried or fearful then you will miss those wonderful opportunities to connect with others and to feel joy from those connections.

-"¢ Trust in your resilience to cope with life's crises.
-It is true that each one of us will endure life circumstances which may bring us to our knees.
+Trust in your resilience to cope with life's crises.
+It is true that each one of us will endure life circumstances that may bring us to our knees.
 But know that it is possible to get up again and also to find the strength and courage to survive.